felipe-silva-v/MLE-Challenge/docs/challenge.md

    - A workflow (`ci.yml`) was created to:
      - Checkout the repository code.
      - Set up a Python environment using version 3.10.
-     - Install project dependencies from `requirements.txt`.
+     - Install project dependencies from `requirements.txt` and `requirements-test.txt`.
      - Run unit tests using `pytest`, ensuring that all functionalities work as expected.
      - Generate and upload test reports, including coverage and JUnit results, as artifacts for later review.